jmkraut/xk6-rsa/README.md

 ### Example

 Look within example.js for an example of how to use the extension.
+You can pass a private key from string, or from a file path.

 ### How To Add The Extension To Your k6 Binary.